nyhead/Finite-Automata-Simulator/README.md

-# NFA to DFA Conversion in Haskell
+# NFA to DFA Conversion and Minimization in Haskell

 ## Format of the Input
 The input for the NFA to DFA conversion program follows a specific format.
 Each transition is represented in one of the following two formats: